derekcaramella/Sandy_BartenderDashboard/README.md

 Sandy enables our business to thrive by determining inventory cycles, forecasting sales, & ensure bartenders are serving at the epitome level.

-Take a dive off the deep end & take a look at Sandy, shirts & shoes unnecessary.
+Take a dive off the deep end & take a look at Sandy, shirts & shoes optional.